-The current study supports the findings of (8, 9, 10), who reported that through prey substitution, a high abundance of prey species other than the target pest (alternative prey) may reduce generalist predator predation on the pest.
-While there was no discernible correlation between the amount of alternative prey and the aphid clearance rate, it did rise with the abundance of generalist predators.
+The current study was supported by the findings of (8, 9, 10), who reported that through prey substitution, a high abundance of prey species other than the target pest (alternative prey) may reduce generalist predator predation on the pest.
+While no discernible correlation between the amount of alternative prey and the aphid clearance rate, it did rise with the abundance of generalist predators.
 When generalist predator abundance was not taken into account, a positive association between alternative prey richness and aphid removal rate was found due to the positive link between generalist predator abundance and alternative prey abundance.
 This implies that the impact of generalist predators replacing the pest with other food was minimal, and that the apparent correlation between the quantity of generalist predators and the effectiveness of biological control may be complicated by other variables.
 However, the current findings contrast those of (11,12) who observed a peak population of aphids during the 2nd week of January and the 4th week of February.
 This might be due to the shift in meteorological conditions.
 Similarly, the study by (13) found that wheat aphids appeared during the first week of December and started to build up in January, peaking in March.
 The population declined in March due to increased temperature and crop maturity.
 (14) found that aphid prey, floral resources, and grass over wintering sites support natural enemies of cereal aphids.
 (15) reported a high incidence of aphids from December 2014 to February 2015, with a negative correlation with minimum temperature and humidity.
 The found a negative correlation with Rhopalosiphum maidis population.
 (16) found a negative correlation with minimum temperature and humidity.
 (17) identified six aphid species, with Rhopalosiphum maidis and Rhopalosiphumrufiabdominalis affecting vegetative and reproductive stages.
 Understanding these factors could help develop effective pest management strategies in climate change.
 They declined sharply, with natural enemies like syrphid fly, ladybird beetle, and green lacewing following similar trends.
-Weather parameters, such as temperature and relative humidity, significantly influenced the incidence of pests and natural enemies in wheat (18).
+The weather parameters, such as temperature and relative humidity, significantly influenced the incidence of pests and natural enemies in wheat (18).

 Table 1.Correlation between abiotic factors and natural enemies of aphids in wheat during Rabi 2023-24 and 2024-25